Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - public utilities - covering energy and water supply, energy extraction and transport.

-Depending on the setting software engineering may be offered as part of a wider role, so look beyond the job title.
+You may have a more defined role and work within a group of IT specialists which can include systems analysts, systems designers and systems testers.
+However, in some companies, software engineering may be offered as part of a wider role, so look beyond the job title.

 Look for job vacancies at: